The COVID-19 Pandemic Is Tough But You Can Be Tougher

 Do Something Kind for Someone Else

-This can be as simple as cleaning up the dishes or paying someone a complement.
+This can be as simple as cleaning up the dishes or paying someone a compliment.
 It is amazing how focusing on someone else’s happiness can make a difference for your own.

 Know Your Strengths